fdmsantos/MyDocs/docs/certifications/aws/security-specialty.md

     * CloudWatch
     * CloudWatch logs
     * Cloudwatch Events
-* Real Time
-* Metrics
-* Alarms
 * Notifications
-* Custom metrics
 * CloudWatch Logs
     * Pushed from AWS services (including CloudTrail)
     * Pushed from your applications/systems
-    * Metrics from log entry matches
     * Stored indefinitely (not user S3)
+    * Can stream log data to lambda and Elasticsearch service
+    * Components
+        * Log Events - Record of activity recorded by the monitored resource
+        * Log Streams - Sequence of logs events from the same source/application
+        * Log Groups - A collection of logs streams with same access control, monitoring, and retention settings
+        * Metric Filters - Assigned to a log groups, it extracts data from the group's log streams and converts that data into Metric data point
+        * Retention Settings - Period of time logs are kept.
+Assigned to log groups, but applies to all the streams in a group (q day to never expire)
+    * Use cloudwatch logs to monitor, store, and access your log files from:
+        * Cloudtrail
+        * VPC flow logs
+            * Sent to cloudwatch per default
+        * Cloudwatch Agent
+        * DNS Logs
+            * DNS Query Logs can be enabled on Route53 hosted zones and sent to CloudWatch.
+Route 53 uses common DNS return codes in the log and includes the edge location (based on airport codes)
+            * These logs can be used to determine when there is a DNS problem in an application
+            * These logs are only available for hosted zones where Route53 is the endpoint (no outside hosting).
+Also, the logs are not available for private hosted zones

+* Cloudwatch Metrics
+    * Metric Filters: Used to create a custom metric from log data
+        * Assigned at the log group level
+            * Will filter all the streams in that group
+        * Uses a filter and pattern syntax
+            * Example: { $.eventName = "createUser" }
+    * Metric Namespace: The Folder or category the custom metric will appear in
+    * Metric Name: The name given to the custom metric
+    * Alarms: Assigned to the filter
+        * Alarms can trigger:
+            * SNS Topics
+            * Autoscaling Actions
+            * EC2 actions (if the metric chosen is related)

 * Cloudwatch Events
+    * Are similiar to alarms, Instead of configuring tresholds and alarming on metrics, CloudWatch Events are matching event Patterns
     * Near real-time stream of system events
+    * Common issues: Permissions, Wrong ARN, Typos
+    * Three Parts
-    * Events
+        * Event Source
             * AWS Resources state change
             * AWS CloudTrail (API Calls)
             * Custom Events (code)
             * Scheduled
         * Rules - match incoming events and route them to one or more targets
         * Targets - Lambda functions, SNS topics, SQS queues, Kinesis streams
+            * There can be more than one
+    * Examples
+        * Alerting on object uploads in S3 (can trigger automatic ACL remediation)
+        * Alerting on EC2 instance state changes (can trigger actions on the instances)
+        * Alerting on user creation in IAM

+* Cloudwatch Buses
+    * Allows different AWS accounts to share Cloudwatch Events
+    * Can collect events from all your accounts together in one account
+    * Must grant an account permission by adding and then sending the account number to the receiving account bus configuration
+        * The sending account send an event to an Event bus target
+    * The CloudWatch Event Bus process requires two event rules, one event rule on either end of the event bus.

 ### AWS Config

 * Enables